 Connectivity and Services

-Broadband options include EarthLink Fiber (5 Gbps)⁴¹, BEC Fiber, and Vyve Broadband (1 Gbps).
-Rise Broadband covers 50.90% with fixed wireless⁴².
-Twenty business internet providers⁴³ ensure commercial viability for entrepreneurs and remote workers.
+Broadband options include multiple fiber providers with excellent speeds.
+Numerous business internet providers ensure commercial viability for entrepreneurs and remote workers.

-Healthcare access includes local facilities supported by Llano Hospital Foundation⁴⁴.
+Healthcare access includes local facilities.
 While not comprehensive medical care, basic services and emergency response are available locally.

 Economic Stability

-Health care, wholesale trade, and retail lead employment sectors⁴⁵.
+Health care, wholesale trade, and retail lead employment sectors.
 The historic granite industry, tourism, and ranching provide economic diversity.
-Llano's position in the Highland Lakes recreation area drives consistent visitor traffic⁴⁶, supporting local businesses and property values.
+Llano's position in the Highland Lakes recreation area drives consistent visitor traffic, supporting local businesses and property values.

 Recreation and Strategic Location

-The Llano River offers fishing, kayaking, and swimming⁴⁷.
-The town hosts the unique Llano Earth Art Fest rock-stacking competition⁴⁸.
-With the highest white-tailed deer density in the U.S.⁴⁹, hunting tourism thrives year-round.
+The Llano River offers fishing, kayaking, and swimming.
+The town hosts the unique Llano Earth Art Fest rock-stacking competition.
+With high white-tailed deer density, hunting tourism thrives year-round.

-Just 65 miles northwest of Austin and 102 miles from San Antonio⁵⁰, Llano provides easy metropolitan access.
-The Highland Lakes location and recreational opportunities⁵¹ create lifestyle amenities typically associated with much more expensive areas.
+Just 65 miles northwest of Austin and about 100 miles from San Antonio, Llano provides easy metropolitan access.
+The Highland Lakes location and recreational opportunities create lifestyle amenities typically associated with much more expensive areas.

 Educational Quality